5 Things to Know About Myrtle Beach Weather

 Have we mentioned it’s sunny and hot – especially in the summer?

 It’s probably not news to you, but it’s good news that it’s sunny 60% of the time during the summer, which is 18 days out of a month, which means we can nearly guarantee that you’ll catch some rays for a few days during your vacation at Grand Palms Resort.
 Our high temps usually average in the mid-80s to 90s in the summer months, with July being the hottest.
 The record high in Myrtle Beach is more than 100 degrees.
-Just keep in mind that this kind of heat scorches everything in its path, so appropriate sun block, sun protection and flip-flops are a must on the sand and under the sun.
+Just keep in mind that this kind of heat and humidity scorches everything in its path, so appropriate sun block, sun protection and flip-flops are a must on the sand and under the sun.